carpentries/carpentrycon/Sessions/2018-05-30/02-Skill-Up-2-Speaking-Effectively/session_summary.md

 * If you are using a laptop, make sure you have everything you need – power cable, adapters for the projector, and so on.
 Have you got your glasses if you need them for reading?
 No-one wants to watch you stumble through technical glitches.
 Check out the microphone if there is one and use it.
-It saves your voice and keeps you audible if you adrenaline goes low.
+It saves your voice and keeps you audible if your adrenaline levels drop.
 * Drink water the night before, and before and during your talk.
 Voices need a LOT of hydration, but pausing to sip will also allow you to take a calm breather during your talk.
 Don’t clear your throat - this is damaging.
 If you feel the urge to clear your throat, swallow instead.